 Grow-out of AquAdvantage® Salmon in the United States will require compliance with environmental regulations and local site permitting statutes.
-In addition, every production site for AquAdvantage® Salmon in the United States will require approval by the FDA of both a Supplemental NADA and a site-specific EA, as well as compliance with local permitting requirements for construction of grow-out facilities.
+In addition, every production site for AquAdvantage® Salmon in the United States will require approval by the FDA of both a Supplemental NADA and a site-specific EA.
 We expect that we will incur costs to comply with these environmental and regulatory requirements, which could take several years to complete for each production site.
 We are currently unable to estimate these costs but they may be significant.